burger

 … on Android

 1. Have you waited for several dozen minutes?
-Indeed, quick notifications (like push) require going through a Google service to function, but some devices that do not use Google services (like Fairphone) may receive notifications at much longer intervals.
+Indeed, fast notifications (push type) require going through a Google service to work, but some devices not going through Google services (like Fairphone), notifications can arrive at much longer intervals.

 Has this FAQ been helpful?